Accountablity

 Science and History 2025-2026

-This year in Science we will be focusing on: Safety, Chemistry, Wonder of Energy, Arthropods, and Botany.
 In History your child will learn about Ancient Greece & Asia, Vikings, Pre-Columbian America, Colonial America, History of US Education, World War I, and The Great Depression

 Elective Choices